jonifallon/issues_client/README.md

 SYNOPSIS
 _________________________________

-The Issues & Outages log is a portal which displays current issues in the IT environment which may impact a user's ability to perform tasks in affected applications.
+Pets is a portal which displays current issues in the IT environment which may impact a user's ability to perform tasks in affected applications.

 _________________________________
 MOTIVATION